PadmarajBhat/Cloud/DevOps Essentials.md

          ```
        * variable: which can be used within the scope of tf file.
        * data : to operate on variables and then save the output on a variable.

+# Site Reliability Troubleshooting with Stackdriver APM
+* skaffold : manages the workflow for kubernetes application and functionality for testing locally.
+This enables us to test code and ( kubernetes yaml + Dockerfile + project descriptor file) in local machine.